mbourgey/CBW_HTseq_module4/solutions/_snpEff2.md

 ```

-Only one variant is found
+No high impact variant is found